1. Meet the Education Requirements to Sit for the CPA Exam.

 5. Pass the Uniform CPA Exam

 The National Association of State Boards of Accountancy (NASBA) administers the board’s exam application and administration procedures.
 Applicants may apply for the exam by visiting the NASBA website.
 Iowa applicants may take the exam up to 120 days before finishing the bachelor’s degree requirement; however, the exam results will not be provided until the candidate has finished the bachelor’s degree educational requirements.
-Within an 18-month rolling period, all four components of the exam must be completed and passed with a score of 75 or above.

 6. Gain Necessary Experience